Osgood-Schlatter disease (OSD) is swelling and irritation of the growth plate at

 the top of the shinbone.
 A growth plate is a layer of cartilage near the end of a

-bone's growth happens.
-It is weaker and more at risk for injury than the rest of the
+most of the bone's growth happens.
+It is weaker and more at risk for injury than the

 OSD goes away when a person stops growing and usually doesn't cause lasting problems.